 Strictly Business is not your average fishing vessel.
 This Hatteras 65′ Enclosed Bridge Yacht is a luxury craft that happens to be used for fishing.
 The boat is equipped with two Seakeeper 9 gyro-stabilizers that reduce 90% of the ocean’s pitch while floating or underway.
 Motion sickness?
 Not on this boat!
 Strictly business is also equipped with state-of-the-art 3-D fish finder radars.
 600 pounds of ice per day: that’s how much ice the ice-makers on-board the vessel can make.
 That’s a mighty big fish, or a boat load of margaritas; have it your way.

 The most obvious mission of Strictly Business is, of course, hunting down and catching sport fish.
 In this regard, the 65′ Hatteras is at the top of the heap.
 With eight rocket launchers on the bridge-deck rail, six in the cockpit wings, four in the gunwales, and four on the fighting chair, the boat can bristle with 22 instantly accessible rods.
 There’s stowage for twice that many, counting the lockers under the bridge-deck lounge and those in the cabin.
 Cockpit space?
 You could park an SUV in there.
 Inside, Strictly Business is just as ornate as you’d expect from a $2.3 million yacht.
-Maybe even more so when you consider such goodies as the full-size bathtub in the master head, fluted cherry valences, and countertops made of onyx and marble.
+Maybe even more so when you consider such goodies as the master head, fluted cherry valences, and countertops made of onyx and marble.
 All of the creature comforts are provided; air conditioning, designer furniture, flat-screen TVs, stereo equipment, blenders, ambient lighting and more abound.

 Strictly Business is powered by two gargantuan seven-bladed 48″-by-88″ props on 4″-diameter shafts, with a total of 3,600-bhp behind them.
 There’s plenty of bite, plenty of power, and plenty of beef to use those powerplants aggressively.
 You’ll find that maneuvers are anything but sluggish.
 Same goes for top end speed.
 Strictly Business tops out at 39 mph on the open water.